 Fantastic Beasts and How to Train Them: Exploring Behavior Cue and Training Beginning with Small Mammals

 The seminar will be conducted over three full days.
 The program will begin at 8:30 each morning and continue until 5:00pm.
 Participants are invited to attend Saturday’s Howl Night and early morning wolf observation time.
-Each participant will receive a personalized folder full of information about the park.
-Breakfast and lunch are provided as is Friday dinner.
-Sign up today for an event you will never forget!
+Although the seminar is open to all ages, only participants over the age of eighteen will be allowed to enter wolf enclosures.
+If younger participants have a parent along, they can sit in on thetalks and enjoy the food for just $50 a day!

 Continuing Education Units